njagwani/Python-Crypto-Trading-Bot/README.md

 The data is being received from a Websocket for Candle Stick Streams, please find link for your reference [WebSocket Streams for Binance](https://github.com/binance/binance-spot-api-docs/blob/master/web-socket-streams.md#klinecandlestick-streams).
 I have chosen 1 minute interval for my Candlestick charts interval and my symbol is ethusdt (Etherium).

 All the closing prices are being tracked here for each of the candle sticks so that we initialize a list.
-Also, the position is being tracked if are in the position to buy/sell.
+Also, the position is being tracked if incase if you are in the position to buy/sell.
 I have initialized the Binance Client so that buy/sell orders can be executed against Binance.

 And then comes the step where the function to order is defined and built.
 ## How does the Crytpo Bot work?
 Initially, how it happens is that first a connection is made to a websocket by creating a websocket app which has a socket to listen "SOCKET = wss://stream.binance.com:9443/ws/ethusdt@kline_1m".

-So, we are listening for data that is coming in and we will call different functions whenever we get a new message and when we open a connection "ws = websocket.WebSocketApp(SOCKET, on_open=on_open, on_close=on_close, on_message=on_message).
-When we run the websocket, each time we receive a message and we are going to be receiving some pricing data.
+So, we are listening for data that is coming in.
+We will call different functions whenever we get a new message and when we open a connection "ws = websocket.WebSocketApp(SOCKET, on_open=on_open, on_close=on_close, on_message=on_message).
+When we run the websocket, each time we receive a message, we are going to be receiving some pricing data for it.

 ![](Images/Cryptoproj1.PNG)